Pre-Law at St. Mary’s University

 Pre-law Advising provides undergraduate students at St. Mary’s University with information and opportunities to enhance their chances for admission to law school and prepare them for successful legal careers.

-• Help with letters of recommendation and personal statements
+• Assistance with the law school application process, including letters of recommendation and personal statements

 What are the benefits of taking the LSAT course at St. Mary’s?